nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 - Mission
 	- Brother
 	- + spike
-- Juhani (personal 3/X) -> personal story
-    - What are you thinking about?
-    - **And how are things different now?**
-    - We are all in this together.
 - Carth
 	- Do you want to talk?
 You got pretty upset the last time we spoke.
 	- Why don't you return to the front lines, then?